sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - Use of ||
 - Replace with ternary operator
-- With non nullish values
+- Working of short circuiting with non nullish values
 - Use of &&
 - Calling function using &&
 - The Nullish Coalescing Operator ??